hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 Essentially, it is the notion that *objects persist*.
-In other words, slightly different copies of the system are arranged along some special dimension, and there is enough correlation between these copies that they can actually explore phase space.
+In other words, slightly different copies of the system are arranged along some special dimension, and there is enough correlation between these copies that they can explore phase space.
 These are evidently very different, and much stronger, than the correlations that exist between physical objects along the spatial dimensions.